What a world we’re living in, right?

-Lief: We’re all worried about the state of the world right now, but I think we need to flip it all on its head.
+Phil: We’re all worried about the state of the world right now, but I think we need to flip it all on its head.
 The world has changed in dramatic ways in recent decades, and I think for the good.
 It’s easier today to take advantage of global opportunities than it’s ever been.
 In our world today, you are limited only by your own imagination.
 You don’t have to stay where you were born or where you grew up.
 You can be wherever you want to be.
 You can manage your entire life from your phone.

 We enjoy tremendous flexibility today…

 I’d say that the first step to any Plan B is to pick a place you really love and then start a business there.
 I’ve created businesses all over the world in places where I wanted to spend time.
 Starting a business gives you an opportunity to meet people and to create your own reality.
-A business means an income, it can mean wealth, and it also translates into an exciting life.
+A business means an income, it can mean wealth, and it also translates into an interesting life.

-Lief: I agree that any Plan B should start with lifestyle.
+Bottom line, for me, any Plan B should start with lifestyle.
 Don’t select your Plan B destination country based solely on where you think you can make the most money or pay the least in taxes.
 Begin this process by thinking about where you’d like to be… about what you’d like your life to look like.

 Next I asked: